-Electronics has two program options: Computer Electronics and Electronic Engineering Technician.
-The electronics department also offers a wide range of comprehensive preparatory courses every term including summer.
-For more information, contact electronics pre-technical advisor Lucy MacDonald, (399-5256), the counseling center in building 2 on the Salem campus, (399-5120) or electronics program coordinator, Gary Boyington, (399-5218).
+Electronics has three program options: Computer Electronics, Electronic Engineering Technician, and Industrial Electronics.

+If you wish to enhance your academic skills, the electronics department also offers a wide range of comprehensive preparatory courses every term including summer.
+For more information, contact electronics pre-technical advisory Lucy MacDonald (399-5256), the counseling center in building 2 on the Salem campus (399-5120), or the electronics program coordinator, Gary Boyington (399-5128).

-You may be interested in our Cooperative Work Experience program which allows you to earn college credit for work you do related to your program.
-You will need the program coordinator's approval before you may enroll in ELT280 Cooperative Work Experience.
+You may be interested in our Cooperative Work Experience program which allows you to earn college credit for work you do related to your You will need the program program. coordinator's approval before you may enroll in ELT280 Cooperative Work Experience.
 For more information, look under Cooperative Work Experience in the catalog index or contact, Bruce Bothwell, (399-5068).

-For information on evening electrical and electronic courses, contact Frank Knight, (399-5218).
+For information on evening electrical and electronic courses, contact Frank Knight (399-5218).